Great-Sun-Group/credex-core/README.md

 The organic economy is a subset of the credex ecosystem, which is a subset of the global economy, which is the human-enhanced subset of the world that is given to us by nature.
 The organic economy is an economy in which wealth circulates, profit accumulates, investment is made, and gifts are given in alignment and long-term harmony with the biological environment of our habitat and the physical laws that bind us.

-The value of the natural wealth processed by the DCO is split into two portions: gift portion and market portion.
-Currently, in the MVP version we've developed in this repository, only the gift portion of the DCO is implemented.

 The credex ecosystem stores values in credcoin (CXX).
 In order to natively enable multi-denominational accounting, a CXXmultiplier value is stored alongside every CXX value.
 Both of these values are updated in every DCO so that the credex remains true to the face value in the denomination specified, and to other values stored in the ecosystem.
 A value expressed in CXX represents that value in relationship to every other value stored in the ecosystem.
 A value in CXX divided by its CXX multiplier expresses the value in the chosen denomination (face value).

 The system manages the balance between local truth (preserving the face value of contracts in their specified denomination) and global truth (adjusting all values relative to credcoin) through the daily rate and value adjustments in the DCO.

 ## License

 You are welcome to explore, experiment with, and build upon this work for research, development, modeling, testing, demonstrations, and other non-commercial purposes.
-You are also very welcome to contribute.
+You are also invited to contribute.
+If you create something new based on this project, you must use the same license terms and give appropriate credit to the original work.

-However, you do not have permission to use this software to track real outstanding debts.
-The use of this credex software in any production environment is strictly prohibited.
-You may not deploy this software to be used by real users who represent different economic interests.
+You do not have permission to use this software to track real outstanding debts.
+You may not deploy this software to be used by real users transacting at arms length from each other.
 Data of real past transactions may be used, but only as modeling, testing, or research input.
-If you want to transact real value with credex, you are invited to use the live shared ledger of the credex ecosystem at [mycredex.app](https://mycredex.app).
-This software is shared for research, development, and economic modeling purposes.
+If you want to transact real value with credex, you are invited to use the live shared ledger of the credex ecosystem at [mycredex.app](https://mycredex.app), and to develop apps that connect your users to their credex accounts.

-If you create something new based on this project, you must use the same license terms and give appropriate credit to the original work.
-You may not sell the software or any product or service that substantially relies on its functionality, except functionality deployed in the live credex ecosystem that all members can access, which is where its real power lies.

 This approach allows for community engagement and experimentation while ensuring the integrity and unity of the system as a single shared economic network that all can access and benefit from.

 ## Neo4j Databases

 Credex-core runs on two neo4j databases.
 LedgerSpace is the shared ledger containing the full state of the credex ecosystem.
 SearchSpace contains only unredeemed credexes, and is optimized to find credloops.
-On every credloop found and cleared, ledgerSpace is updated accordingly.
+On every credloop found and cleared, LedgerSpace is updated accordingly.

 ## Express.js Server